Frequently Asked Questions

 You have very high writing standards for your academic classes and my student is not doing well, are your standards appropriate for this grade level?

 I do get this question quite often so you are not alone.
-Yes my standards for writing are high, but they are based upon the District English Standards for 9th grade.
-Please keep in mind that this course is a 10th grade level course and is based upon them having met the English standards.
+Yes my standards for writing are high, but they are based upon the California State Standards and the requirements of A-G for social studies to make my classes college prep.
+Our school board voted that all students must meet the rigorous standards for college prep with no exceptions.
 If they are having difficulty achieving at this level then you will need to take action.
-You can either provide them with additional tutoring, consider a level change to a survey history class, or if they are a 9th grader, waiting until the next year for them to take this class.
-Our school is committed to implementing the writing standards across the curriculum and preparing students for both the State Exit exams and the SAT, which both have a writing component.
-Failure to pass either of these tests will adversely affect your student’s chances of going to college.
+You can either provide them with additional tutoring or petition the school board to change this policy to offer alternatives.
+Our school is committed to implementing the writing standards across the curriculum and preparing students for college.
 I understand that other schools or classes may not have adequately prepared your student to meet these standards, but if they are to be successful in high school and college, strong writing abilities are a prerequisite.